ARTICLES

 Get to Know Mystic Flower's Main Flower Control Hub – The Mystic Center

 Four years after its establishment, the Mystic Center has become an essential part of how Mystic Flowers manages production flow and meets customer requirements from development to delivery.
-The center in Tabacundo was selected because of its proximity to farms and post-harvest facilities.
+The center was selected because of its proximity to farms and post-harvest facilities.
 It operates as a reception and distribution point where flowers are received, checked, organized, and prepared for export.

 Mystic Center facility in Tabacundo

-A center ran by quality and innovation
+A center run by quality and innovation

 Product arrives from post-harvest facilities in refrigerated transport, helping maintain temperature conditions and reducing stress on the material during transfer.
 Centralizing this stage allows better oversight of inventory levels, quality status, and logistics planning, while also improving operational coordination with international markets.
 The Ecuadorian company can maintain greater visibility, standards, and logistic processes most efficiently.

-Mystic Center has one main goal: to function as a consolidation center where flowers from three different post-harvest facilities are received and brought together under one roof.
-Managing inventory in a single location allows the team to maintain tighter control over quality and availability.
-At any given time, the facility can handle approximately 300,000 stems, providing the flexibility required to respond quickly to customer needs while maintaining high standards across every order.
+Managing inventory in a single location allows the team to maintain tighter control over quality and availability, making sure that customer orders can be fulfilled correctly and without variation.
+At any given time, the facility can handle approximately 300,000 stems, which supports the ability to respond quickly to customer needs while maintaining the required standards for each shipment.

 A guy from Mystic Flowers working